Naturally, we all want to believe that nothing bad can happen to us. In the subconscious part of our mind, we might even believe we are immortal.

-Over the years, different school of thought have criticized the Kübler-Ross model of the 5 stages of grief.
+Over the years, different school of thought has criticized the Kübler-Ross model of the 5 stages of grief.

-This was because people studying her model mistakenly believed this is the specific order in which dying people grieve and that everyone in their final days of life go through all stages.
+This was because people studying her model mistakenly believed this is the specific order in which dying people grieve and that everyone in their final days of life goes through all stages.